coquano/SecondTest/content/_index.md

       text: |-
         I am not  sure what is going on...

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Why are the changes not taken into account in the commit ??

         Please reach out to collaborate 😃
     design: